yunaChuang/ychu0126finalindividual/README.md

 | Yuan-Yuan Chuang  | ychu0126   |

 ## Overview
 In my personal work's default mode, the visuals are calming, evoking a dreamy, meditative state as we want to present in our group major idea.
 However, holding down the mouse shifts the experience dramatically to "dark mode."
 The background turns black and an electronic "alien" sound plays.
-Here, the dove takes on a more unsettling, nightmare-like presence, as if watching you with the pop up eye.
+Here, the dove takes on a more unsettling, nightmare-like presence, as if watching you with the pop-up eye.

 ## How to Interact

 1. **Click** anywhere on the canvas to start the music.
-2. **Hold the mouse down** on the dove to enter **Dark Mode** (I called it Cyber Mode in the code sometimes).
+2. **Hold the mouse down** on the dove to enter **Dark Mode** (I called it Cyber Mode in coding sometimes).
 3. **Move your mouse** close to the dots which shape the background of the dove to scatter them.
 This is the key part to interact with the dove.
 4. **Move your mouse vertically** to control the music's volume with the red ellipse.
 5. **Observe how visual elements shift** between Normal and Dark Mode — colour schemes, particle behaviour, and shapes all transform dynamically.